 The group was supportive and friendly, avoiding the slow elephant in the room, and instead asking things like “did you see those fabulous llamas?”
 It was a forced comradery – they’d just spent 8 hours bonding and chatting as they hiked, while we’d only interacted with them for a few minutes the entire day – but they were a really polite group.

-As we stuffed ourselves, Jose gave the group a pep talk about Day 2: It’s the hardest day.
+As we stuffed ourselves, Jose gave the group a pep talk about Day 2: It’s the hardest day of the Inca Trail hike.
 5am wakeup.
 4 hours of climbing stairs.
 High altitude.
 You’ll likely feel sick.
 You’ll probably lose your appetite.
 You might throw up.
 Most of your extremities will be tingly and numb.
 Drink a lot of water.
 You know, the usual.

 If you read that and thought “oh my god, that sounds like actual hell on earth,” you know exactly how we were feeling.